vibestudios/civility-optics-api/README.md

 ## Running

-To run the server run the command node server.js in the terminal
+To run the server run the command, enter the `backend` directory and run `node server.js` in the terminal

 The request to post to the ratings collection is `localhost:5000/postRatings`